tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 All of us looked at each other.
 Taking a deep breath, we took a step into the woods, away from civilisation.

-Sunlight shone through the small gaps from half-eaten leaves left by hungry caterpillars.
-The smell of greenery diffused into the air as we walked in.
-Birds’ chirping and crickets’ high pitched noises filled the air.
-Though we couldn’t see any signs of water, we could vividly hear loud splashes from waterfalls and rivers.
-The forest was full of life.
-It was really peaceful.
+The forest could be described as "full of life".
+It was really peaceful, filled with water splashes and crickets' noises.
 Personally, I would rather live here than the city area.

 “I love this atmosphere!
 Better than urban area!,” Jane smiled.
 All of us nodded with excitement.
 “This journey is definitely worthed it!”

 As we descended deeper into the woods, things started to take a turn.
 Mammoth sized trees surrounded us, along with humongous brown, dried leaves that covered most sources of sunlight.
-It was also shaped in a way where there were crooked tree branches sticking out, which looks absolutely terrifying.
 The surface felt damper, and it was getting incredibly difficult to walk normally.
 Soon, the whole atmosphere turned pin-drop silent.
 We stopped seeing and hearing nature.
 It was as if we were gradually descending into a deep, dark abyss.

 “This is straight out of a horror movie,” Chris commented, while taking his torchlight out from his bag.

 As he switched on his high-power, gigantic torchlight, the rays of light did not reach anywhere far.
 The darkness simply ‘reflected’ the light back to us.

-“Oh wow, looks like you have just wasted your money on this high tech, expensive ‘special’ torchlight that doesn’t even work,” Geselle mocked.
-Chris stared down at Geselle with a grave look, rolling his eyes.

 “It’s crazy how dark 9.30am can be,” Joel muttered, after looking at his watch.